KDE Field Mapping Guide for FSMA 204 Traceability Automation

 ]

 The validation layer operates as a stateless gatekeeper.
-By leveraging Python’s Decimal type and strict datetime parsing, the pipeline eliminates floating-point drift and timezone ambiguity—two common failure points during FDA inspections.
-The generate_audit_hash function ensures every payload receives a cryptographic fingerprint, enabling immutable reconciliation between source systems and the compliance database.
+By leveraging pydantic’s strict typing, the Decimal quantity type, and timezone-aware datetime coercion, the pipeline eliminates floating-point drift and timezone ambiguity — two common failure points during FDA inspections.
+Every persisted record carries a deterministic audit_hash, enabling immutable reconciliation between source systems and the compliance database.

-When validation fails, the system does not silently drop records.
-Instead, it constructs a minimal KDEPayload with a FAILED status, preserving the original source metadata and routing it to a staging fallback.
-This design guarantees that every telemetry event is accounted for in audit logs, satisfying the FDA FSMA 204 Final Rule requirement for complete event visibility.
+When validation fails, the system never silently drops the record.
+It preserves the full raw payload, computes a stable payload_hash, and routes an envelope to the quarantine store with the specific field-level errors pydantic reported.
+This guarantees that every telemetry event is accounted for in audit logs, satisfying the FDA FSMA 204 Final Rule requirement for complete event visibility.
+Two failure classes are handled distinctly:

 Translating KDEs to Relational Schemas